Candida Symptoms You Might Be Ignoring (And What to Do About Them)

 Go slow with antifungals (caprylic/undecylenic acid, oregano oil)

-Use gentle binders (zeolite, activated charcoal, chlorella)
+Use gentle binders (zeolite, activated charcoal, chlorella).
+I use Toxaprevent zeolite.

 Support liver detox (milk thistle, dandelion)